Constraints on a dark matter sub-halo near the Sun from pulsar timing

 The Milky Way is now known to have had a highly dynamic history with imprints of dwarf galaxy interactions left on the stars \cite{Widrow2012,Xu2015} and the gas \cite{LevineBlitzHeiles2006,Chakrabarti_Blitz2009,Craigetal2025}.
 These disequilibrium features are expected to be manifest on scales of few kpc \cite{Chakrabarti2020} as asymmetries in the acceleration field.
 The recent sample of binary pulsars from which Galactic accelerations were derived \cite{Donlonetal2024} indeed shows direct evidence of disequilibrium features at the level of $\sim 10^{-9}~\rm cm/s^{2}$ - over a few kpc scales.
 Here, we are analyzing localized $O(1\,{\rm kpc})$ accelerations which would not arise from large-scale disequilibrium features in the Galaxy.

-Our fiducial model for the sub-halo consists a compact object and its corresponding acceleration imparted on binary pulsars.
-The reduced chi-squared for the compact object case is $\sim$ 1, which indicates that the model fits the data well.
+Our fiducial model for the sub-halo consists a compact object and its corresponding acceleration imparted on the pulsars.
+The Bayes factors for this model are given in Table \ref{tab:Models} and indicate tentative evidence in favor of a sub-halo.
 We have also considered a Navarro-Frenk-White (NFW) density profile for the sub-halo as well.
+Here we consider a scale radius of $R_{s}=0.1$ kpc and concentration of 30, motivated by cosmological simulations \cite{Bullock_BoylanKolchin2017}, and fit for $M_{\rm vir}$, using the following mass profile for the sub-halo:

-Although the posterior distribution for the mass suggests a detection, similar to the compact object case, the reduced chi-squared is $\sim$ 30, indicating that this model of the acceleration profile fits the data poorly.
-For the NFW model, we find $M = 1.69^{+3.31}_{-1.66} \times 10^{8}~M_{\odot}$, $d = 1.38^{+0.16}_{-0.17}$ kpc, $b = 28.99^{+14.73}_{-19.15}$, $l=25.84^{+13.14}_{-16.54}$, where we have considered a scale radius of 0.1 kpc and concentration of 30, motivated by cosmological simulations \cite{Bullock_BoylanKolchin2017}.
-Although the detection of one sub-halo does not definitively favor one dark matter model over another, it is nevertheless interesting that the acceleration profile of a compact object is preferred over the NFW profile (that distributes the mass in a more diffuse way) considering standard goodness of fit methods.
-Unsurprisingly, considering a $r^{-2}$ density profile as indicated in the self-interacting dark matter model \cite{Andoetal2025} for collapsed sub-halos gives a similar reduced chi-squared as for the compact object acceleration profile.
+This case yields a Bayes factor of $\sim$ 30, indicating that it is also favored by the data.
+In this case, we find a somewhat higher (virial) mass of $6.19^{+1.92}_{-2.03} \times 10^{7}$.
+Given that the pulsars that we consider are distributed within a few kpc of the sub-halo and that tidal stripping may be significant for diffuse mass distributions near the Sun \cite{Green2022}, the mass within the scale radius - $0.48^{0.15}_{-0.16} \times 10^{7} M_{\odot}$, may be more relevant.
+Unsurprisingly, considering a $r^{-2}$ density profile as indicated in the self-interacting dark matter model \cite{Andoetal2025} for collapsed sub-halos gives a similar Bayes factor as for the compact object acceleration profile.
+Given the similar Bayes factors for the compact object and NFW cases, we note that we cannot at the moment determine the density profile of this sub-halo.

+It is important to note that an object with mass $\sim 10^{7}~M_{\odot}/\rm pc^{3}$ with scale radius of 0.1 kpc has a mass density of $\sim 10~M_{\odot}/\rm pc^{3}$, and therefore cannot be in baryonic form; the measured baryonic mass density is $0.084 \pm 0.012~M_{\odot}/\rm pc^{3}$ \cite{McKee2015}.
+Figure \ref{fig:scatter} shows the fractional difference between the observed and model LOS accelerations in Galactocentric coordinates, modeling the Galactic accelerations with an exponential disk (top panel), and with an exponential disk and a sub-halo with a NFW profile (bottom panel).
+There is some preference in this observable space for the sub-halo model.
+We note however that in this initial work, we have not considered a broad range of small-scale baryonic distributions, aside from the spiral arm model; future work should marginalize over a larger range of small-scale baryonic distributions to further assess the sub-halo model.